 But overall, Big Cartel is a good option if you’re on a budget and are looking for something completely simple.

-Each one of the eCommerce website builders covered in this article takes a different approach to eCommerce store creation.
+Each one of the options covered in this article are some of the best eCommerce sites for small business – and they take a different approach to store creation.
 When picking one of them, make sure you keep your personal requirements in mind.

 What’s good for one business, won’t fit for the other one.
 So consider your goals and resources before you choose.